-There are few things more important to the operation of the Internet than the Domain Name System (DNS).
-Internet users rely on the DNS to identify the names of websites they want to visit, but browsers communicate
+There are few things more important to the operation of the Internet than DNS.
+We rely on DNS for translating easy-to-remember website names into the cryptic

-By proactively monitoring DNS audit logs and query traffic, IT personnel can more quickly identify and respond to a DNS attack, reducing its impact.
+- By proactively monitoring DNS audit logs, network administrators can quickly detect and respond to cyberattacks.

 - Forwarding DNS logs to a SIEM allows breaches to be quickly detected thus reducing the response time needed for mending security holes and deploying countermeasures.

 - With an effective logging strategy responsible for forwarding quality events to a SIEM, the brunt of intrusion detection can be automated, giving security operations center (SOC) personnel more time for analyzing suspicious alerts and working on security tasks of a more proactive nature.

 - Aggregating DNS logs using a centralized log collection strategy while filtering out low-quality events can significantly boost threat detection efficiency.
 Some fringe benefits of this approach are: